rafael-pieri/rate-limit-bucket4j/README.md

-# rate-limit-bucket4j
+## Rate Limit Bucket4j
-Application created to understand how the bucket4j lib works
+Application created to understand how the bucket4j lib works.